jaanae/devops-workshop/Week2.md

 # 5. Investigating a log

+**First problem:**

+1. First navigate to the deployment config and click on mysql.
+2. Click on YAML.
+3. Find securityContext key.
+4. Add under it following line:
+      runAsUser: 999

+**Second problem:**

 1. Each pod has its own log.
 We get to see it when we select that Pod and click on Log.
 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/pod.png" width="60%" height="60%">
 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/select-logs.png" width="60%" height="60%">